August49/IaaS-Setup/README.md

 - A basic understanding of cloud computing concepts
 - A basic understanding of Cryptography and Network Security

-# Introduction

-This repository contains a step-by-step setup your own of a Virtual Private Server (VPS) instance that will be running Ubuntu 20.04.6 LTS for hosting web applications.
-It covers the following topics:

 #### [Setting up and securing a virtual private server](#setting-up-and-securing-a-virtual-private-server)

 #### [Setting up a web server](#setting-up-a-web-server)